This delicious traditional matzo ball soup recipe is perfect for those cool fall and winter days or if you’re under the weather!

 This soup can either be frozen all together with the cooked matzo balls and soup or can be frozen cooked or uncooked separate from the soup covered for up to 3 months.
 I personally believe freezing them uncooked is the best way to go.

-STEP 2: Brown the chicken breasts in some olive oil over medium high heat in a large soup pot, 6 qt size.
+2. Brown the chicken breasts in some olive oil over medium-high heat in a large soup pot, 6 qt size.

-STEP 8: Add as many matzo balls to the soup pot as possible without over crowding it and cook for 15-20 minutes moving and flipping the balls every 3-4 minutes until cooked through and firm.
+8. Add as many matzo balls to the pot as possible without overcrowding it and cook for 15-20 minutes moving and flipping the balls every 3-4 minutes until cooked through and firm.

-STEP 9: Serve a few matzo balls into a soup bowl and pour a few lades of chicken stock, chicken, carrots and celery over top and garnish with fresh dill and sliced green onions.
+9. Serve a few matzo balls into a soup bowl and pour a few lades of chicken stock, chicken, carrots, and celery over top and garnish with fresh dill and sliced green onions.

 This is so incredibly delicious and really easy to make!
-So, the next time it’s a little chilly outside or you are a bit under the weather, make a bowl of this matzo ball soup!
+So, the next time it’s a little chilly outside or you are a bit under the weather, make a bowl of this asap!

-HOW TO REHEAT IT: To reheat the matzo ball soup simply add your desired portion to a small sauce pot and heat over low heat until hot.
-You can also simply add your desired portion to microwave safe bowl and heat for 2:30 stirring after 1:15.
+How to Reheat: To reheat it simply add your desired portion to a small saucepot and heat over low heat until hot.
+You can also simply add your desired portion to a microwave-safe bowl and heat for 2:30 stirring after 1:15.